hkpeterpeter/teamform-seed/README.md

 ```

 This script will start the Karma test runner to execute the unit tests.
-In this course, we will mainly focus on the branch/statement coverage.
+In this course, we will mainly focus on the branch and statement coverage.
-The output files will be stored inside the app/coverage folder.
+The output files will be stored inside the `app/coverage` folder.

+## Addtional information for COMP3111H students

+Besides from web development, COMP3111H team needs to work on a mobile app (iOS and Android).
+We recommend your team to use Ionic framework [http://ionicframework.com/] (http://ionicframework.com/).
+Ionic framework is based on AngularJS.
+Features completed in Angular can be easily ported to Ionic.

 ## Reference